back

 Discover

-One common misconception in marketing is that corporate identity is the same as visual identity.
+One common misconception in marketing is that corporate identity is the same as brand design.
 But it is much more than custom letterheads and your selected color scheme.

 Corporate identity applies to both the outside and inside communications of the brand or corporation.
 It is the self-image of the company and it should reflect how we envision it and how we wish our target audience to see it.